toni-rmc/laravel-angular-integration/README.md

 * **`npm run ng-watch-nosync`** - *same as the above except it will not start nor sync your browser(s).
 So there is no need to start development server first.
 Use it when you want to work in a watch mode but without browser synchronization.*

-* **`npm run ng-publish-templates`** - *this command wil only publish your HTML, JS and CSS files without minifying them.
+* **`npm run ng-publish-templates`** - *this command will publish your HTML, JS, CSS files and compile SCSS/SASS to CSS without minifying them.
 It will not compile nor publish TS files.*

 * **`npm run ng-clean`** - *opposite of `npm run ng-compile`.
 Cleans up `public` directory.